praveek/launch.en/help/launch-reference/publishing/environments.md

 >[!WARNING]
 >
->When an environment's embed code changes in Launch, you must manually to update the embed codes in your HTML.
+>When an environment's embed code changes in [!DNL Platform Launch], you must manually to update the embed codes in your HTML.
 To avoid costly maintenance, you should only update your embed code(s) when absolutely necessary.

 ## Create an environment